swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

   @State
   private var shoppingItems: [Item]

   var body: some View {
     ForEach($shoppingItems) { (@Binding shoppingItem) in
       TextField("Enter the item's name...", $shoppingItem.name)
     }
   }

 }
 ```

-## Proposed solution

-We propose to extend the contexts where application of property-wrapper types is permitted.
-Namely, application of such types will be allowed on function and closure parameters:

 ## Detailed design